Annual open call for mobility starting grants 2018

 Guidelines for funding amounts

-Mobility starting grants for young researchers can only include the applicants salary, OH-costs and costs of premises according to the practices at the grant administrating organisation.
+Mobility starting grants for researchers early in their career can only include the applicants salary, OH-costs and costs of premises according to the practices at the grant administrating organisation.
 Running costs and costs for equipment will not be granted.

 Who can apply

 To be eligible to apply for a mobility starting grant the applicant must have received his/her doctoral degree within the previous three years (for 2018 this means 1 January 2015 at the earliest and 1 October 2018 at the latest).
 Please note that a copy of the degree certificate must have been received by Formas no later than 1 October 2018.
 Parental leave, illness, military or public service or other similar circumstance that has prevented research activities during the period immediately after receiving the doctoral degree should be specified in the submitted CV as it may constitute reason for exemption from the three year rule.

 The intended grant recipient must be the stated project leader for the application.
 The grant administrator for a mobility starting grant must be a Swedish university, university college or public agency that fulfils the grant administrating organisation eligibility requirements of Formas (read more on eligible grant administrators here)

 What the application must contain

 - Potential societal value of the research and communication with stakeholders/users